lakshay-jainn/lakshay-jainn/README.md

 ## ⚡ Fun Fact

 I love **merging theory with hands-on projects**, whether it’s ML algorithms from scratch, deep learning experiments, or tweaking web apps to perfection.
+I am **always curious about the math behind AI**, have a strong foundation in **statistics and probability**, and never leave anything as a black box.
 Always experimenting, always learning.